-The current version of the SIPO for the Scheme is available on the scheme register on the "Disclose" website, at https://disclose-register.companiesoffice.govt.nz/
+The current version of the SIPO for the Scheme is available on our website www.booster.co.nz

 2. Review of investment strategy and this SIPO

 The Manager will review the investment strategy for each of the Scheme's Funds, and this SIPO, at least annually.
 In addition, the SIPO and any changes will be approved by the Manager's Investment Committee.